seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 startRefreshDeviceInfo()
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Starts to refresh devices every two seconds.
-It continues until stopRefreshDeviceInfo().
+It continues until stopRefreshDeviceInfo() is called.
 The result of refreshing device info is the same as described in refreshDeviceInfoOnce().

 **Signature:**
 	``- (void) startRefreshDeviceInfo;``